grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/06 Logs Tab.md

 excerpt: 'With the Logs tab, you can view and filter console logs.'
 ---

-Logging messages can help debug load tests.
+Logging messages can help you debug load tests.
-With the **Log** tab, you can explore logs in k6 Cloud results.

-## Logging
+## Supported log methods

 The k6 API supports the following console-logging methods: